-The \textit{SoundEditor} is an acoustic model responsible for editing the sound mixture $x$ based on the semantic filter $z$:

-We adopted the architecture of source separation models for the \textit{SoundEditor} due to their abilities to isolate individual sources in a sound mixture.
-However, it is essential to clarify that \textit{SoundEditor} does not explicitly (in any stage) separate all the sources in the mixture, individually editing them, and sum them up.
-Instead, the model functions similar to a sound extraction model to directly output a single sound that is the mix of all the edited sources.
+The \textit{SoundRemixer} is an acoustic model responsible for remixing the sound mixture $x$ into $\hat{y}$ based on the semantic filter $z$.
+We adopted a similar architecture of source separation models for the \textit{SoundRemixer} due to their ability to isolate individual sources in a sound mixture.
+However, it is essential to clarify that \textit{SoundRemixer} does not explicitly (at any stage) separate all the sources in the mixture to remix them.
+Instead, the model functions similarly to a sound extraction model, directly producing a single sound that is a remix of all sources.